othree/eregex.vim/README.markdown

 ## Installation

-Vimball package will not release until english doc is ready.
+Vimball package will not release until English doc is ready.
 Now you can clone this repo and use [vim-makefile][] to install.

 [vim-makefile]:http://github.com/c9s/vim-makefile